Megan ZerezMercury Staff

 If at least 50% of the bargaining unit votes in favor of unionization, Chartwells must recognize the union as a collective bargaining entity.
 Workers will then select a committee of their peers to lead the negotiations process with Chartwells and draft a union contract.

 “The Company respects our employees’ right to make an informed decision to choose in accordance with the National Labor Relations Act,” Steven Goodwin, the resident district manager for Chartwells, said in an email statement.
 Goodwin did not respond to questions regarding the exclusion of students from the election.

 The election will be overseen by the National Labor Relations Board, a government agency that enforces labor law and collective bargaining.
 Eligible workers will be able to vote via secret ballot in two locations on campus, depending on where they work.
 Voting will be open from 11:30 a.m. to 6:30 p.m.

 UFCW organizers will aid the workers in this process, but the contract terms — and union dues — are ultimately the purview of the workers, Elmo said.

-The workers hope to address issues such as wages, parking and uniform costs and also guarantee recall and seniority rights, according to an April 15 UFCW press release.
-Elmo said dues and any other fees will be determined by the workers themselves in the union contract.
+The workers hope to address issues such as wages, parking and uniform costs and guarantee recall and seniority rights, according to an April 15 UFCW press release.
+Dues and any other fees will be determined by the workers themselves in the union contract, Elmo said.

 “Folks spreading rumors about union dues don’t really understand anything about unions … or how they work,” Elmo said.
 “This is a union that really believes in the democracy of the workers.”